Botulinum-A Toxin in the Treatment of Neurogenic Bladder in Children

 - "...2% of children for whom anticholinergic medication has failed require bladder augmentation surgery .
 Whereas the first clinical priority in children is maintenance of renal function, augmentation su..."However, a significant proportion of patients are inadequately managed by oral anticholinergics, and the common side-effects of dry mouth and constipation often prove intolerable, particularly because high doses are often required to control symptoms2021222324252627.
 Approximately 8–12% of children for whom anticholinergic medication has failed require bladder augmentation surgery .
 Whereas the first clinical priority in children is maintenance of renal function, augmentation surgery is a permanent step with its own risks so is best prevented or postponed in the long-term management of NDO in children .

-- [Show abstract] [Hide abstract] ABSTRACT: This review highlights a recent innovation in the medical treatment of children with neurogenic detrusor overactivity.
-Anticholinergics are usually the main way to treat bladder overactivity.
-Side effects and lack of efficacy are the two main causes for considering alternative treatment.
-Up to recently, invasive surgery, mainly bladder augmentation, was the only available treatment for these intractable bladders.
-Here, we report on botulinum A toxin injection as an alternative to surgery in children with neurogenic detrusor overactivity.
+- [Show abstract] [Hide abstract] ABSTRACT: This review highlights a recent innovation in the medical treatment of detrusor overactivity (DO).
+Anticholinergics are usually the gold standard to treat bladder overactivity.
+Side-effects and lack of efficacy are the two main causes for considering alternative treatments.
+Up to recently, only invasive surgery, mainly bladder augmentations were the only available treatment option for these intractable bladders.
+This chapter considers botulinum-A toxin (BTX-A) injection as an alternative treatment to surgery in patients with DO who failed anticholinergic therapy.0Comments 0Citations

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.